 Rotation Training Program

 A research rotation is a guided research experience lasting one quarter (10 weeks) obtained by registering for DSC 294 with an instructor.
-Ph.D. students will participate in a minimum of 2 research rotations during their first year, with a minimum of two different faculty members, and as much as four rotations including summer quarter.
+Ph.D. students will participate in a minimum of 2 research rotations during their first year, with a minimum of two different faculty members, and as many as four rotations including summer quarter.
 A student may rotate twice under the same faculty members as long as they rotate with at least two faculty members.
 The goal is to help the student identify and develop their research interests and to expose students to new methodological approaches or domain knowledge that may be outside the scope of their eventual thesis.
-Research rotations must be completed before the start of the second year with a signed commitment form from a faculty advisor.
+Research rotations must be completed before the end of the second year with a signed commitment form from a faculty advisor.

 - Reach out to faculty members to learn more about potential rotation opportunities.